adamdgit/Spotify-Music-player/README.md

 - No API endpoints for deleting playlists
 - No searching or playing podcasts
 - *repeat context API currently broken on Spotify's end
+- *no toggle for smart shuffle, only normal shuffle